>-

 No single skill modifies more than one repository.

-Dependencies between skills are logically sound.
+Estimated total skills are between 8 and 15.
 You could then feed each generated atomic skill back to Claude Code for execution, one by one.
+This pattern effectively uses the AI for project decomposition, a task it often excels at, before handing it the discrete coding jobs.

-README.md or diagram) showing your repos and their dependencies./components/ui directory..." to build the habit.The evolution of AI coding assistants isn't just about writing code faster; it's about managing complexity with greater clarity.
+README.md or diagram) showing your repos and their dependencies.
+A survey by Redgate in 2024 found that 65% of developers work in organizations with 4 or more distinct repositories, yet only 30% maintain up-to-date architecture diagrams.
+Start here./components/ui directory..." or "Focusing only on the UserService class..." to build the habit of explicit scope.The evolution of AI coding assistants isn't just about writing code faster; it's about managing complexity with greater clarity.
 Multi-repository context is a step towards the AI acting as a true systems architect.
 By pairing this powerful capability with disciplined, atomic skill structures, you can orchestrate changes across your entire code ecosystem with confidence and precision.
+This approach also creates self-documenting workflows, a boon for team onboarding and knowledge sharing, addressing a key pain point in software development.

 Ready to structure your first cross-project workflow?
 Generate Your First Skill and practice defining atomic tasks with clear boundaries.